Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Right Turn on M563 toward PenelaRight Turn on M563 toward Penela

-When I studied the map, if I had known, we would not have had to have taken the longer Camino route into Rabaçal at all.
-You can see on my route map above that it would have been much shorter to go straight north, cutting off the entire section to Rabaçal.
+When I studied the map, if I had known, we would not have taken the longer Camino route into Rabaçal at all.
+You can see on my route map above that it would have been much shorter to go straight north, cutting off the entire section to Rabaçal and saving two kilometers!
 Where the lanes before Rabaçal turn to pavement, stay straight instead of turning left into town.

-But we did enjoy our Nata and coffee and the tour of town!
+But we did enjoy our pastel de nata and coffee and the tour of town!
 If you are not interested in touring or staying in Rabaçal or don't need refueling, I would recommend the shortcut.

 Long Country Road Toward ZambujalLong Country Road Toward Zambujal